 Yasmina Platt knew she wanted to become a pilot since flying, as a child, in airliners between the

 Obtaining her private pilot certificate while in high school, Yasmina is an active pilot and flight instructor (CFI and CFII), rated in single and multi-engine airplanes, seaplanes, and helicopters.
 Yasmina also holds a B.S. in Professional Aeronautics from Embry-Riddle Aeronautical University (ERAU) and an M.S. in Transportation Planning and Management from Texas Southern University (TSU).

-She lives in Houston, Texas with her husband Jared, a cargo pilot and GA supporter.
+She is based in Houston, Texas with her husband Jared, a cargo pilot and GA supporter.

 Dale Robinson is a Certified Flight Instructor, aviation trainer and speaker who is deeply committed to giving back to the community by mentoring future pilots.
 He has taught at flight schools in Delaware including Boeing Aero Club and Delaware Aviation—and at New Garden Airport in Pennsylvania and flown as a commercial pilot.